ajakef/gemlog/paper/paper.md

 - Data analysis and visualization in Python: several Python functions facilitate working with data, including plotting spectra of the Gem's self-noise and standard environmental noise specs set by the International Monitoring System, and deconvolving the Gem's instrument response from recordings. "gemlog" is well-integrated with the common seismic/infrasound data processing Python package "obspy" [@obspy] and uses its functions and classes when possible.

+# Demonstrations

+- A typical data conversion, pre-processing, and inspection workflow, including using obspy tools to work with data and metadata.

+- Data conversion workflows that can be used for data lacking GPS data (typically recorded at high-altitude, indoors, or underground) in which normal timing corrections are impossible.

+- A quality-control workflow to inspect an infrasound dataset assumed to come from multiple instruments recording simultaneously in the same location, verifying that all instruments appear to work correctly and record the same data.

 # Acknowledgements
 This work was funded by NSF award EAR-2122188.